 (1) Prior to the initial Acquisition Transfer event conference call, as scheduled by ERCOT in paragraph (3) of Section 7.11.2.4.2, ERCOT Responsibilities in an Acquisition Transfer:

-(a) Confirm accuracy of the TDSP’s list of Transition/Acquisition contacts (technical, business and regulatory) on file with ERCOT (as designated on the TDSP’s ERCOT registration form or as updated via the NCI form).
+(a) Confirm accuracy of the TDSP’s list of Transition/Acquisition contacts on file with ERCOT (as designated on the TDSP’s ERCOT NCI form).
 It is the responsibility of the TDSP to maintain accurate contact information on file with ERCOT.
 Additions and modifications to Transition/Acquisition contact information must be made by submitting an NCI form, as provided on the ERCOT website, to ERCOT Registration;

 (b) Remove switch hold(s) based upon the 650_01, Service Order Request, received from the Losing CR;

-If the Losing CR has not provided the 650_01 transaction(s) to the TDSP(s) requesting switch hold removal(s) no later than one Retail Business Day prior to the Acquisition Transfer conference call, the TDSP(s) will remove all switch hold(s) that are associated to the list of ESI IDs that the TDSP(s) receives from ERCOT in an effort to prevent ERCOT’s generated 814_03, Enrollment Notification Requests, from being rejected due to switch hold;
+If the Losing CR has not provided the 650_01 transaction(s) to the TDSP(s) requesting switch hold removal(s) no later than one Retail Business Day prior to the Acquisition Transfer conference call, the TDSP(s) will remove all switch hold(s) that are associated to the list of ESI IDs that the TDSP(s) receives from ERCOT as soon as possible in an effort to prevent ERCOT’s generated 814_03, Enrollment Notification Requests, from being rejected due to switch hold;

 (2) Participate in the initial Acquisition Transfer event conference call between ERCOT, PUCT, Gaining CR, and Losing CR as described in paragraph (3) of Section 7.11.2.4.2 to make sure all parties are aware of the transfer;